 Getting your clients to sign an exculpatory agreement (also known as a liability waiver) can protect your business from claims arising from negligence.
 A waiver needs to contain certain clauses so that your clients fully understand and acknowledge the risks.
 Waivers are important legal documents so it’s highly recommended to consult with a lawyer and/or gym insurance specialist when drafting your waiver forms.

 If you’d like more information on the security requirements for 24 hour or unstaffed gym insurance, our specialist gym insurance brokers will be happy to have a discussion based on your needs.
-Give us a call on 1300 815 344 or check out our website for more information.
+Call us on 1300 815 344 or get an instant quote now.